 Happy guinea pigs will gladly engage in play.
-They may want you to chase them around on the floor or playing hide and seek.
+They may want you to chase them around on the floor or play hide and seek.
 They have wonderful, active personalities when they are at ease.

 You will have so much fun watching your little piggies exploring the house or their own private mazes.

-Signs Your Guinea Pig is Not-So-Happy
+Signs Your Guinea Pig Is Not-So-Happy

 Of course, the unfortunate reality is that sometimes our pets aren’t as happy as we wish they were.
 But all that really means is that we have to learn what’s wrong and work to fix it.
 All guinea pigs have different personalities that require special handling and care.